JuliaLang/www.julialang.org/blog/_posts/2019-01-18-fluxdiffeq.md

 unevenly spaced at time points `t`, just pass in `saveat=t` and the ODE solver takes care of it.

-As you could probably guess by now, the DiffEqFlux.jl has all kinds of extra related goodies like Neural SDEs (`neural_msde`) for you to explore in your applications, but we'll leave those for future discussions.
+As you could probably guess by now, DiffEqFlux.jl has all kinds of extra related goodies like Neural SDEs (`neural_msde`) for you to explore in your applications, but we'll leave those for future discussions.